GAAD: More Than a Single Day

 Global Accessibility Awareness Day

-A recent survey commissioned by National Industries for the Blind (NIB) shows that 68% of respondents are more likely to support a company that prioritizes diversity and 88% of Americans say companies should prioritize making workplaces more accessible to people who are blind or visually impaired.
+A recent survey commissioned by National Industries for the Blind (NIB) shows that 88% of Americans say companies should prioritize making workplaces more accessible for people who are blind or visually impaired.

 And while the survey shows nearly nine out of 10 people in the U.S. agree workplace accessibility should be a priority, it also reveals that 56% still believe that doing so is difficult.